Is Investor Agent Safe?

 Nerq's Trust Score is calculated from 13+ independent signals aggregated into five dimensions.
 Here is how Investor Agent performs in each:

-Who Should Use Investor Agent?
+Who Typically Evaluates Investor Agent?

-Investor Agent is designed for:
+Investor Agent is commonly evaluated by:

 How to Verify Investor Agent's Safety Yourself